Ahmed-A-T/alx-system_engineering-devops/0x00-shell_basics/README.md

 # 11-lists
 script that lists all files including hidden files with a long format for the current directory and the parent of the working directory and the /boot directory

+# 12-file_type
+script that prints the type of the file named iamafile the file iamafile is located inside /tmp directory